Existing students can still use the Student login tab.

 “I had contemplated jumping straight into a masters of IT or masters of business but I didn't think my level of academic writing was a level that I could do that and not waste a better part of $50,000 dollars, so I figured it'd be best if I go back and complete an undergraduate degree first.”

-“I decided I'm better off with the project management side of things, hence that’s why I focussed on the business string of the course instead of the IT string.”
+“I decided I'm better off with the project management side of things, hence that’s why I focused on the business string of the course instead of the IT string.”

 “I don't do well when I have to read 10 chapters in a textbook - I do enough of that for IT certifications,” he said.